 While these tools make creating designs much easier and more affordable, they don't eliminate the need to employ basic design principles.
 They also can't make all the decisions for you about how well your content will reflect your customer's situations and resonate with them.
 But today's design applications do remove many of the technical hurdles around creating effective communications which diminishes the stress of in-house marketing efforts and enables more frequent, meaningful interactions with your customers.

-Need to find artwork to go with the design software?
+Need artwork to use with the design software?

-Get your no-frills, same-as-what-we-use list of the places that have no- and low-cost imagery and fonts ready to download for your next marketing project.
+Get your no-frills, same-as-what-I-use list of the places that have free and low-cost imagery and fonts ready to download for your next marketing project.
 All the URLs in the guide are hyperlinked so you can get right to the site and quickly find what you need.